 Speaking of which.
-The problem of many contact centers is the following: employees work towards a common goal, but fail to communicate internally.
+The problem of many contact centers is the following: Employees work toward a common goal but fail to communicate internally.
 Customer service is segmented and teams fail to follow the customer journey across different channels.
 Using a virtual call center instead of a contact center fosters cooperation in the following ways.

 Long wait times

-Such features include the automatic call-back, and click-to-call.
-The first adds a button to your website which lets customers call you with a single click.
-It eliminated dialling errors and expedites the process of getting in touch with your business.
+Such features include automatic callback and click-to-call.
+The first adds a button to your website, which lets customers call you with a single click.
+It eliminated dialing errors and expedites the process of getting in touch with your business.
 The second allows customers to request to be contacted at a time of their convenience, which lets them go about their day without waiting on hold.

 Let’s briefly summarize the definition of contact centers, call centers, and how they compare with one another.